ivangeorgiev/api-demo/README.md

 # Architecture Overview

+Solution uses two tiers:

-Application is implemented using Python and supports variety of architectures and topologies.
+* Application tier - implemented using Python
+* Persistence tier - implemented using relational database
+  * SQLite file-based for development
+  * SQLite in-memory for testing
+  * MySQL or Posgresql for production

+Multiple infrastructure topologies are supported.
 For example we can deploy the application, using cloud platform-as-a-service-based solution or docker-based solution.

 ## Platform-as-a-Service (PaaS) Based Solution